Unhook Your Mind from YouTube’s Manipulative Algorithm

 Shreejit Sudhakaran

-Weaves thoughts on technology, communication and digital minimalism.
+Weaves thoughts on communication, storytelling and digital minimalism.